 Infection due to remaining tissue or infection caused by an STD or bacteria being introduced to the uterus can cause fever, pain, abdominal tenderness and possibly scar tissue.
 Contact your healthcare provider immediately if your side effects persist or worsen.

 Dilation and evacuation is a surgical abortion procedure performed after 16 weeks gestation.
 In most cases, 24 hours prior to the actual procedure, your abortion provider will insert laminaria or a synthetic dilator inside your cervix.
 When the procedure begins the next day, your abortion provider will use a tenaculum to keep the cervix and uterus in place and cone-shaped rods of increasing size are used to continue the dilation process.

-Then, using a curette ( surgical instrument shaped like a scoop or spoon), the lining is scraped to remove any residuals.
+Then, using a curette (a surgical instrument shaped like a scoop or spoon), the lining is scraped to remove any residuals.
 If needed, forceps may be used to remove larger parts.
 The last step is usually a final suctioning to make sure the contents are completely removed.

 Although rare, the following are additional risks related to dilation and evacuation: damage to uterine lining or cervix, perforation of the uterus, infection, and blood clots.
 Contact your healthcare provider immediately if your symptoms persist or worsen.

-How is dilation and extraction performed?
+How are dilation and extraction performed?

 The dilation and extraction procedure is used after 21 weeks gestation.
-The procedure is also known as D & X, Intact D & X, Intrauterine Cranial Decompression and Partial Birth Abortion.
+The procedure is also known as D & X, Intact D & X, Intrauterine Cranial Decompression, and Partial-Birth Abortion.

-Two days before the procedure, laminaria is inserted vaginally to dilate the cervix.
+Two days before the procedure, Laminaria is inserted vaginally to dilate the cervix.
 Your water should break on the third day and you should return to the clinic.
-The fetus is rotated and forceps are used to grasp and pull the legs, shoulders and arms through the birth canal.
+The fetus is rotated and forceps are used to grasp and pull the legs, shoulders, and arms through the birth canal.